svennela/kubeadm-multi-node-cluster/README.md

   --scopes cloud-platform,logging-write

+Starting in v1.9 you should create and use a Discovery Token CA Cert Hash created from the master to ensure the node joins the cluster in a secure manner.
+Run this on the master node or wherever you have a copy of the CA file.
+You will get a long string as output.

+openssl x509 -pubkey \
+        -in /etc/kubernetes/pki/ca.crt | openssl rsa \
+        -pubin -outform der 2>/dev/null | openssl dgst \
+        -sha256 -hex | sed 's/^.* //'

+copy the sha256 into MASTERSHA.

 Once you create master node, we need TOKEN and MASTER_IP from above and update worker-node-startup.sh, then magic happens. ssh into kubeadm-master-node and type below command for to get kubeadm TOKEN